 Classical guitars, also called Spanish guitars or nylon string guitars, are similar to acoustic guitars but with one crucial difference: the strings are made of nylon rather than steel.

-The wide string spacing and the soft nylon strings lends this type of guitar to finger-styles playing instead of using a pick.
+The wide string spacing and the soft nylon strings lends this type of guitar to finger-style playing instead of using a pick.

 Because of the string material, construction, and playing style, these guitars have a darker and richer sound than their steel-string relatives.